edsadr/windsurf-task-manager-workflow/README.md

 ## Windsurf Task Manager Workflow

-Follow this 5-step process for effectively managing an AI developer within Windsurf editor to build complex features by breaking down large development tasks into manageable, verifiable steps for sequential AI execution.
+Follow this 6-step process for effectively managing an AI developer within Windsurf editor to build complex features by breaking down large development tasks into manageable, verifiable steps for sequential AI execution.

 **Prerequisites:** Access to Windsurf editor and the necessary rule files (`generate-tasks.md`, `task-list.md`).

+**Step 1: Prepare Workspace with Windsurf Rules**

+* **Purpose:** Establish clear coding, workflow, and collaboration standards for your project by creating a `.windsurfrules` file, ensuring Cascade (Windsurf AI) behaves according to your team's conventions.
+* **How:**
+    * Use the [docs/create-windsurf-rules.md](docs/create-windsurf-rules.md) as a guide.
+    * In Windsurf editor Agent chat, start with:
+        ```
+        Use @create-windsurf-rules.md
+        Here are my project/workspace preferences: {describe your rules or leave blank to be prompted}
+        ```
+    * Answer any clarifying questions from Cascade to refine your rules.
+    * Save the output as `.windsurfrules` in your project root (optionally add to `.gitignore` if workspace-specific).
+* **Output:** A `.windsurfrules` file in your project root, tailored to your workflow and codebase.

-**Step 1: Create a Product Requirement Document (PRD)**
+**Step 2: Create a Product Requirement Document (PRD)**

 * **Purpose:** Define what you are trying to build.
 A clear PRD is essential for guiding Windsurf editor.
 * **How:** Create a PRD in a markdown file (`.md`) directly within Windsurf editor.
 Clearly outline the features, requirements, and goals of your project.